1,000+ Opportunities

 This listing may be outdated.
 Verify details at the official source before applying.

 Find similar grantsCommunity Connectivity Grant Program is sponsored by Connecticut Department of Transportation (CTDOT).
-Offers state funding for municipal construction projects aimed at improving safety and accessibility for pedestrians, bicyclists, and transit users in urban, suburban, and rural communities.
+Provides state funding for municipal construction projects aimed at improving safety and accessibility for pedestrians, bicyclists, and transit users.

 Get alerted about grants like this